 It's not the tools but the way they are used that counts.

-We are leaders in the use of the Interactive technologies and where it is useful integrate computing with learning.
+We are leaders in the use of the Interactive technologies and where it is useful we will integrate computing with learning.
 We are ICT rich at Fruitvale.

 We have been SNUPPed for Fibre optic cable and we are a wireless environment.
-We have a 3T class that has 1:1 devices and ubiquitous use of any and all technologies: Robotics, coding, 3D printing, All online constructive APPs(For children), Lazer cutters Google classroom, google suite.
+We have a 3T class that has 1:1 devices and ubiquitous use of any and all technologies: Robotics, coding, 3D printing, VR, All online constructive APPs(For children), Lazer cutters, Google classroom, google suite.
+Our GLC(Global Learning Centre will be a place where children can explore these technologies and grow their competence.

 We are developing our use and integration of 3D printing and robotics.